Sustainability Data Book 2019

-Reducing CO2 Emissions in Production Activities
+Reduce CO2 Emissions in Production Activities

 Introduction of Innovative Technologies and Daily Kaizen

-Major Initiatives During FY2018
+Major Initiatives during FY2019

-Introducing Renewable Energy and Utilizing Hydrogen
+Introduction of Renewable Energy and Utilization of Hydrogen

 When introducing renewable energy, we place the highest priority on in-house generating facilities (such as solar power generation) and in-house consumption at Toyota plants and other facilities.

-In FY2018, we generated 17,578 MWh of renewable energy globally.
+In FY2019, we generated 39,528 MWh of renewable electricity globally.